How IT Pros use Ansible

 • We then use the copy module to deploy the files

-• The copy module src parameter is where we specify the path (absolute or relative to the files directory) to local files we want to deploy on target machines
+• The 'copy' module's src parameter is where we specify the path (absolute or relative to the 'files' directory) to local files we want to deploy on target machines

 • We then use the template module to deploy the files

-• The template module src parameter is where we specify the path (absolute or relative to the templates directory) to local template files we want to deploy on target machines
+• The 'template' module's src parameter is where we specify the path (absolute or relative to the 'templates' directory) to local template files we want to deploy on target machines

 Tasks and handlers